Thank you for reading our post, please rate this article at the end.

 A: Ammonia and bleach fumes can keep bears away.
 Since bears have sensitive noses, ammonia or bleach-based cleaners will irritate and keep them away.

 However, this doesn’t mean that you can mix ammonia and bleach to make bear spray.
-A mixture of ammonia and bleach can lead to deadly fumes harmful to bears and humans.
+A mixture of ammonia and bleach can produce deadly fumes harming bears and humans.

 Bear sprays are effective for self-defense against bears as they have a strong smell that annoys them.
 For this method to work, you should keep your bear repellent easily accessible.